-File jni_declarations.h also provides a set of declarations to facilitate JNI arrays.
+The framework provides (in file jni_declarations.h) a set of declarations to facilitate JNI arrays.
 We actually build a lookup table, which the compiler consults for type inference.
 This table may be looked up either given a primitive type or an array type.
 For example, this way the compiler can automatically deduce that an array of jints is of type jintArray, and that an array of type jcharArray consists of jchars and has the signature "[C".
-The template specialization technique is used here again, to duplicate basic declarations for array types (see Listing 10).
+Listing 3 contains an example of how to connect from C++ code to a Java array of integers ("intArray").